Another Lifetime (album): Reception

 In a review for AllMusic, Michael G. Nastos wrote: "This homage to Tony Williams comes straight from the heart, unfiltered and exploding with the absolute dynamism both drummers have always displayed.
 What is even better -- this sounds very updated and not so retro as one might assume, a feather in the cap of the always formidable and substantive Cindy Blackman."

 Jeff Winbush of All About Jazz stated: "Putting aside preconceived notions of what Tony Williams' Lifetime might sound like in 2010, Blackman's sonic explorations take jazz-rock beyond where the late drummer envisioned it...
 If Another Lifetime doesn't quite herald the second coming of the jazz-rock movement... it does prove there is quite a bit of vitality left in it and Blackman is well-positioned to lead its rebirth."
-AAJ's Jerry D'Souza wrote that Blackman "has always been a tasteful drummer.
+AAJs Jerry D'Souza wrote that Blackman "has always been a tasteful drummer.
 Never obtrusive, she strikes the right combination of dynamics, harmony, and accent.
 At home both in jazz and rock, this is the perfect vehicle for her."
-AAJ's Terrell Kent Holmes remarked: "While all of these performances are standouts, it's Blackman's powerful, relentless drumming that's the driving force."

-The Guardian's John Fordham called the album a "firebreathing session," and commented: "The mad-axeman guitar and boneshaking drumming this style invites is certainly present on Another Lifetime, but Blackman balances it with tonal splashes of abstract colour."
+AAJ's Terrell Kent Holmes remarked: "While all of these performances are standouts, it's Blackman's powerful, relentless drumming that's the driving force."The Guardian's John Fordham called the album a "firebreathing session," and commented: "The mad-axeman guitar and boneshaking drumming this style invites is certainly present on Another Lifetime, but Blackman balances it with tonal splashes of abstract colour."

 Writing for A Jazz Noise, Dave Foxall noted: "Multiple musicians on a single album can impair consistency however, in this instance they seem to impart a freshness as well as appropriately reflecting Tony Williams' changing lineups...
 All of which contrives to create a cohesive diversity that makes for an engaging and uplifting (and often loud) listen."

 Greg Burk of MetalJazz.com remarked: "Blackman doesn't attempt time travel so much as personal reflection, drawing from hunks of Williams material... overall, she's done justice to her inspiration."